 Using Teflon Tape

 Begin at the end of the pipe with the male thread and wrap the tape around the thread the PTFE tape in a clockwise direction, overlapping the previous turn by about half, until you reach the end of the thread.
 The thin film will conform easily to the contours of the threads.
 Screw the other side of the joint down tight to get a complete, pressure-resistant seal.

 Different brands of plumber's putty have different ingredients.
 But they are all water-repellent, and they all remain soft and flexible for a long time.
 This makes them ideal for uses where a reversible water-resistant seal is required, but only where that seal will not be under pressure because the putty remains soft it would wash or blow out.
 Typical domestic plumbing applications for plumber's putty are as a sealant between the base of a faucet and the surface of a sink, and between the rim of a basket drain and a sink.

 In the case of a drain, run a generous bead of putty around the underside of the drain's rim, and then place it in the drain hole in the sink.
 Tighten down the drain from underneath according to the instructions, and then wipe off the excess putty with a damp rag.
 For a faucet, run a thick bead of putty around the base of the faucet before positioning it on the sink.
 Tighten down the faucet, and wipe off the excess putty.

-You should never have to choose between Teflon tape and plumber's putty, because they don't do the same job.
-But there are alternatives to each.
+You should never have to choose between Teflon tape and plumber's putty because they don't do the same job.
+But there are alternatives to Teflon tape and plumber's putty.
 Some plumbers prefer to use a liquid pipe compound (also called "pipe dope") instead of tape.
-And in some instances—such as on granite, where it can cause stains—plumber's putty is undesirable and silicon caulk is a better choice.
+And in some instances—such as on granite, where it can cause stains—plumber's putty is undesirable and silicone caulk is a better choice.